 We arranged some of the major families of coral reef fishes by feeding strategy, with four major groups recognized: herbivores, planktivores, benthic carnivores, and piscivores.

 These categories are not mutually exclusive.
 For example, many so-called "herbivores" sometimes feed on small animals, while some "piscivores" may also occasionally take larger invertebrates.
 Some species may feed as planktivores while young but switch to a piscivorous lifestyle as adults.

 Herbivorous fishes are those that feed mainly or entirely on plant material.

 Planktivorous coral reef fishes are those that prey upon small animal plankton (zooplankton).

 The term "benthic carnivores" (also sometimes referred to as benthivores) is used here to describe fishes that prey on a variety of animals living on or near the sea floor.

 Some other common daylight benthic carnivores that hunt and feed on or near the reef include the blennies (Blennidae), gobies (Gobiedae), wrasses (Labridae), and goatfishes (Mullidae).

 Piscivorous coral reef fish are those that prey mainly or entirely upon other fishes.
-There are three different basic hunting strategies employed by such predators, each requiring different physical adaptations and behaviors.
-These may be defined as pursuit, stalking, and ambush.
+There are three different basic hunting strategies employed by such predators (see below).